Kieran-Lock/XtermGUI/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-XtermGUI is available on [PyPI](https://pypi.org/), under the name `XtermGUI` To use it in your project, run:
+XtermGUI is available on [PyPI](https://pypi.org/project/XtermGUI/).
+To use it in your project, run:

 ```
 pip install XtermGUI